Phelps’ coach back on deck after much-needed break

 “There have been no secret training sessions,” the coach said.
 “I don’t know what he’s doing.
 I haven’t seen any indications thus far.
 When I see it, then I’ll believe it.
 But not yet.”

 As for Bowman, he’s found that life after Phelps does have its advantages.
-For one thing, he’s gotten queries from top swimmers around the world, all interested in picking his brain for training tips or to work with him at the North Baltimore Aquatic Club.
+For one thing, he’s gotten queries from top swimmers around the world, all interested in picking his brain for training tips or even to work with him at the North Baltimore Aquatic Club.
 Just a month ago, French star Yannick Agnel joined Bowman’s training group.

 “I don’t know about the mastermind part,” Bowman quipped.
 “I was just lucky to be in the right place at the right time with Michael.
 But I have had some interest.
 I’m pretty selective about it.
 Yannick adds a lot to our program.”